Adopted May 18, 2005, Revised March 15, 2021

-The responsibility for organizing the Lectures will be vested in the Harriet Elliott Lectures Steering Committee.
+- The responsibility for organizing the Lectures will be vested in the Harriet Elliott Lectures Steering Committee.
 The Committee shall consist of a representative from each of the social and behavioral sciences departments.
-The chair of the Steering Committee shall be elected by the committee’s membership and serve a single two year term.
+The chair of the Steering Committee shall be elected by the committee’s membership and serve a two-year term (renewable).
 An Associate Dean from the College will serve as an ex officio member of the committee and assist the chair in convening the committee at least once each semester to ensure planning and continuity in operations.

-Although the format of the Lectures can vary from year to year, there must be at least one public lecture designed to appeal to the broader University and Greensboro community.
-For example a program that includes a public lecture on Thursday evening, with other activities (panel discussions, workshops, etc.) scheduled the following day has, in the past, worked quite well.
-Because the most desirable rooms on campus are typically reserved long in advance, dates for Lectures should be decided at least 10 months in advance, and preferably more.
+- Although the format of the Lectures can vary from year to year, there must be at least one public lecture designed to appeal to the broader University and Greensboro community.

-Strong efforts should be made to broadly promote the Lectures to the campus and community.
-University Relations (News Service) should be contacted ASAP to generate press releases, public service announcements, and publicize the Lectures in the Campus Weekly and the local newspaper’s Campus Notebook section.
-The College Office can provide assistance to the planning committee in sending out email notices and developing poster, flyers, programs etc. Steering Committee members should encourage faculty in their home departments to announce the Lectures in their classes and, whenever appropriate, connect the Lectures to course content and requirements.
+- Strong efforts should be made to broadly promote the Lectures to the campus and community.
+University Communications and the CAS Communications Specialist should be contacted ASAP to help publicize the Lectures.
+Steering Committee members should encourage faculty in their home departments to announce the Lectures in their classes and, whenever appropriate, connect the Lectures to course content and requirements.